Éric de Chassey: French National Institute of Art History [Institut national d’histoire de l’art]

 In 2016, he was appointed director of the French National Institute of Art History (INHA), in Paris, a government sponsored organization which leads innovative research programs in the discipline, maintains and enriches the largest art library in the world, and furthers the dissemination of art history for the general public.

 Under his leadership, the institute has added to its previous fields of research several programs on provenance (with focuses on the art market in France during German occupation and on African objects in French public collections), material culture (with collaborations between art historians and conservation specialists, on chemical colors in 19th and 20th century France or the use of gold in European paintings of the 17th century), new subjects (choreographic notation from the 16th century to now), and extra-occidental art histories (Islamic and African arts).

-Its library has expanded its special collections with exceptional gifts and sponsored acquisitions of prints by non-French artists (German expressionists, Ellsworth Kelly, Thomas Schütte, Vera Molnár, Takesada Matsutani, Luc Tuymans, etc.) as well as major archives of art historians and dealers (Henri Focillon, Guy Loudmer and Alphonse Bellier, Galerie Jean Fournier, etc.), and successfully opened its new reading room in the Salle Labrouste, which now welcomes more than 400 readers a day (MA and PhD students, art historians and professionals from the art world).
+Its library has expanded its special collections with gifts and sponsored acquisitions of prints by non-French artists (German expressionists, Ellsworth Kelly, Thomas Schütte, Vera Molnár, Takesada Matsutani, Luc Tuymans, etc.) as well as major archives of art historians and dealers (Henri Focillon, Guy Loudmer and Alphonse Bellier, Galerie Jean Fournier, etc.), and opened its new reading room in the Salle Labrouste, which now welcomes more than 400 readers a day (MA and PhD students, art historians and professionals from the art world).

 Éric de Chassey has thoroughly increased the reach-out programs of INHA, launching podcasts and a YouTube channel which features the entirety of the seminars, lectures and conferences of the institute, creating collections of books (“Dits” and “Inédits”), widening the attractiveness of the Festival of Art History (a yearly manifestation operated jointly with the Palace of Fontainebleau) and creating tools for teaching art history in primary and secondary schools (distributed in the whole country by the French department of Education).